Abdelrahman-Taha/LIS-DeepLearning/README.md

 Please check the following [demonstration video](https://user-images.githubusercontent.com/50499003/110227413-92159380-7eb5-11eb-9a4e-d7cc5cc7e0aa.mp4) to help in reproducing the results.

-Important note: The demonstration video was recorded during the first version of the DeepMIMO website.
+**Important note on the video:** The video was recorded during the first version of the DeepMIMO website.
 The DeepMIMO website has now changed.
 The DeepMIMOv1 dataset generation files are now available instead on [this link](https://deepmimo.net/versions/v1/) and the source data of the 'O1_28' scenario is now available instead on [this link](https://deepmimo.net/scenarios/o1-scenario/).

 If you have any questions regarding the code and used dataset, please contact [Abdelrahman Taha](https://sites.google.com/view/abdelrahmantaha).